chrisseals98/BOBBY/README.md

 		* Home
 			* This folder contains the main pages used by the site, such as the home page, admin page, and privacy page.
+		* Account
+  			* This folder contains the login page to authenticate ETSU users.
 		* Shared
 			* This contains other important pages and/or resources that aren't in the other two folders, including the